forcedotcom/commerce-extensibility/README.md

 The sample code for Pricing Service includes an Apex class (in `PricingServiceSample.apxc`) that calls an external service to retrieve product prices and then saves that price in the `PricingResponseItems` list.

+## Pricing Calculator

+The sample code for Pricing Calculator includes an Apex class (in `PricingCalculatorSample.apxc`) that calls an external service to retrieve pricing information and then save those taxes in `CartItem`.

 ## Shipping Calculator

 The sample code for Shipping Calculator includes an Apex class (in `ShippingCalculatorSample.apxc`) that calls an external service to retrieve shipping rates and then save that rate as an additional charge in the `CartItems` list.